Loki-Astari/geeky-nextjs/content/posts/Vector-ResourceManagementAllocation.md

 ```

 ## Version-2 Rule of Three
-The rule of three simply stated is: If you define any of the methods Destructor/Copy Constructor/Copy Assignment Operator then you should define all three.
-When done correctly this resolves the shallow copy problem. `Vector` defines the destructor so we also need to define the copy constructor and copy assignment operator.
+The rule of three simply stated is: If you define any of the methods Destructor/Copy Constructor/Copy Assignment Operator, then you should define all three.
+When done correctly, this resolves the shallow copy problem. `Vector` defines the destructor, so we also need to define the copy constructor and copy assignment operator.

-I see this as an initial attempt at defining the rule of three for vectors very often.
+I often see this as an initial attempt at defining the rule of three for vectors.

-Rule of three second pass
+#### Rule of three second pass
 ```c
 template<typename T>
 class Vector